ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-14-enhancing-targeting-accuracy.md

 <br>
 ##### Missing Values

 The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value) we will just remove those rows.
-Again, this is exactly the same process we ran for Logistic Regression & the Decision tree.
+Again, this is exactly the same process we ran for Logistic Regression & the Decision Tree.

 ```python